jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) that is of a character and severity that meets the Board’s criteria for reporting serious misconduct (set under section 99(1)﻿(oa)).
 (4) No civil, criminal, or disciplinary proceedings may be taken against a person who makes a report under this section, unless that person has acted in bad faith.

-### 48 Consideration of fitness to practise social work
+### 48 Consideration of fitness to practise as a social worker
-The Board must consider whether a person is a fit and proper person to practise social work— (a) promptly after receiving from the Registrar a valid application for registration made by the person; or (aa) promptly after receiving an application by the person for a practising certificate that has been referred by the Registrar under section 30(1)﻿(b)﻿(iii) or (2A); or
+The Board must consider whether a person is a fit and proper person to practise as a social worker— (a) promptly after receiving from the Registrar a valid application for registration made by the person; or (aa) promptly after receiving an application by the person for a practising certificate that has been referred by the Registrar under section 30(1)﻿(b)﻿(iii) or (2A); or
   (b) promptly after receiving a report under section 47A or being notified of a determination under section 71(1)﻿(a) that the Board should review his or her fitness.

 ### 49 Action if Board considers social worker not fit and proper
 (1) This section applies to a social worker if, after receiving a report under section 47A or being notified of a determination under section 71(1)﻿(a) that the Board should review his or her fitness, the Board—
-  (a) has considered whether he or she is a fit and proper person to practise social work; and (b) determines that he or she may not be a fit and proper person to practise social work.
+  (a) has considered whether he or she is a fit and proper person to practise as a social worker; and (b) determines that he or she may not be a fit and proper person to practise as a social worker.
 (2) If this section applies to a social worker, the Board may— (a) make a complaint against the social worker under section 59; or (b) direct the Registrar to suspend the social worker's registration or practising certificate.